-Patients may also benefit from improvement of the skin appearance or resurfacing, and this may be done either at the same time or following the surgery depending on what needs to be done.
+Our Newport Beach facelift patients may also benefit from improvement of the skin appearance or resurfacing, and this may be done either at the same time or following the surgery depending on what needs to be done.
 This may include laser resurfacing, fractionated laser resurfacing, chemical peels, intense pulsed light treatments, or noninvasive radiofrequency treatments.

 Different names are utilized for facelift procedures including a SMAS technique, which is a biplanar technique, an extended SMAS technique, the MACS lift, etc. Also, some facelifts may benefit from a mini facelift, which may be performed with a short scar technique utilizing limited incisions depending on if there is limited aging in the neck region.